noam87/DOTfiles/README.md

 ## Update and Backup

-Since this folder is a git repo, all you have to do to get updates is use `git pull`.
+Since this folder is a git repo, all you have to do to get updates is:

+    $ git pull origin master
+    $ git submodule update

 Note that this will override any custom changes you've made to the files.
 To back up your own version, create your own remote git repo and push all your changes.

-##License

-*Lives Are At Stake!* License 2.0
+Submodules can be updated straight from their origin using:

+    $ git submodule foreach pull origin master